beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 ![](/img/post/cnn/week2pic2.png)

 - Compared to LeNet, the fact that they could take similar building block, but a lot more hidden units and training on a lot of more data to  allow it to have a remarkable performance
-- Another aspects make it much better than letnet is <span style="color:red">using Relu activation function </span>
+- Another aspects make it much better than LeNet is <span style="color:red">using Relu activation function </span>
-- had a complicated way of training on two GPUs.
+- had a complicated way of <span style="background-color:#FFFF00">training on two GPUs</span>.
 A lot of ConV and pooling layer split across two different GPUs and  a thoughtful way for when two GPUs communicate with each others.
 - **Local Response Normalization**(not use too much): 方法: 一个block 是 `13*13*256`，比如把第一维是5， 第二维是6的上所有的256 的数，normalize 这256个数据
   - Motivation: maybe you don’t want for each position in 13 by 13 image，you don’t want too many neurons with a very high activation.
 But subsequently, some researcher 发现local response normalization less important(Andrew Ng doesn't use it)